seanterry/Fidget.Commander/README.md

 - `ICommandDecorator<TCommand,TResult>` allows you to modify a handler's behavior without modifying the handler itself.
 - `ICommandDispatcher` is implemented for you, and true to its name, it dispatches commands to be executed by their handlers.

+As of version 3, commands that return no result do not need a TResult argument.

 To get started, you'll need to tell your favorite DI container how to find the implementations of those interfaces.

 ### Microsoft.Extensions.DependencyInjection + Scrutor